JainUtkarsh18/Cartoonification_of_Images_using_NumPy_and_OpenCV/README.md

 # Cartoonification an Image using OpenCV and NumPy in Python.

 This Python project aims to provide a simple and efficient way to cartoonify images using various image processing techniques.
-By applying a combination of edge detection, color quantization, and image filtering, this project can transform regular images into cartoon-like representations.
+By applying a combination of edge detection, color quantization, and image filtering, this project can transform regular images into cartoon like representations.

 # Features